Introduction to Online Courses

-How are Online Classes offered and What is Blackboard Learn?
-Most OCC online classes are offered in a special online classroom called Blackboard Learn.
+Most OCC online classes are offered in a special online classroom called Canvas.
 This online environment has different sections for lectures, assignments, quizzes, online discussions, E-mail, and other important class components.
-Blackboard Learn is easy to navigate and will help you keep track of your online activities and assignments.
-You will go through a simple online tutorial to learn how to function in the online classroom
+Canvas is easy to navigate and will help you keep track of your online activities and assignments.

 The time needed to complete an online class varies by course, instructor, and the number of units you are taking.
-Online classes are designed to take the same amount of total time as their on campus counterparts.
-This means that your reading and homework assignments plus the time you spend reviewing online lectures and completing other online activities will be the same as the total time you would spend if you took the class on campus.
-The only time you save is your commuting time!
+Online classes are designed to take the same amount of total time as their on-campus counterparts.
+This means that your reading and homework assignments, plus the time you spend reviewing online lectures and completing other online activities, will be the same as the total time you would spend if you took the class on campus.
+The only time you save is your commute time!

 " page from the menu at the left.